We Protect Land Through Conservation Easements

 A conservation easement is a voluntary and permanent agreement between a landowner and an entity like the Georgia-Alabama Land Trust.
 A conservation easement preserves the character of the land that owners have developed over generations.
 It recognizes the uses of the land and protects its integrity.

 Conservation easements are flexible, and no two easements are exactly alike.
 Working together, landowners and the Georgia-Alabama Land Trust can craft conservation easements that reflect both the landowner’s desires and the individual needs of the land under protection.

 When you donate a conservation easement, you give up some of the rights associated with the land, such as the right to subdivide the land, while retaining the right to grow crops and harvest trees.
 Landowners continue to own and use their land, and they can sell it or pass it on to their heirs.
 A conservation easement runs with the land, and future owners will be bound by the easement’s terms.

 To learn more about conservation easements and ways to preserve and protect land, please contact us.

 How conservation easements work

 Every conservation easement must meet certain criteria.
 First, the land must have Conservation Values, set forth in the tax code, and include such things as relatively natural habitat for native animals and plants, productive forest, agricultural lands, and protection of water quality.
-All conservation easements must have a baseline documentation report (BDR), a snapshot in time of the property that documenting the property’s conservation values and mapping out areas on the property to be preserved.
+All conservation easements must have a baseline documentation report (BDR), a snapshot in time of the property that documents the property’s conservation values and maps out areas to be preserved.

 For more information on the easement process, click HERE.